Checklist for submitting a proposal for a new society

 - Provide a list of 20 signatures and corresponding matric numbers to evidence this.

-The Activities Team are there to guide you through this process, so make sure you contact them to keep them informed, and be sure to get in contact for any advice.
-You can reach them on firstname.lastname@example.org.
+You should arrange a meeting with the the Societies Team in the first instance to talk about your idea.
+They are there to guide you through this process, so make sure you contact them to keep them informed, and be sure to get in contact for any advice.
+You can book a meeting here:

 If you are totally confident that all the above points have been covered, propose your new society via this online form.